biopython/biopython/Doc/doc.rst

 methods (NG86, LWL85, YN00) and maximum likelihood method to estimate dN and dS.
 The function to conduct dN, dS estimation is called ``cal_dn_ds``.
 When you obtained a codon alignment, it is quite easy to calculate dN and dS.
-For example (assuming you have EGFR codon alignmnet in the python working space):
+For example (assuming you have EGFR codon alignment in the python working space):

 .. code:: pycon